 In the early Eighties, determined to find my way out of the music business, I conceived a crazy idea centered around my love for games, computers, a technology I was just discovering, and a suggestion from a friend involved in the rapid growth of cable television.
 Once written up as a proposal, the concept of led me on an amazing journey of developing the first digital broadcasting network on cable television.
-Though that company, The Games Network went public and was very nearly successful, it was a bit ahead of its time.
-However, in the process I’d gotten my ‘street’ MBA and ‘on-the-job’ technical degrees in networking and software development.
+Though that company, The Games Network, went public and was very nearly successful, it was a bit ahead of its time.
+However, in the process, I earned my ‘street MBA’ and ‘on-the-job’ technical degrees in networking and software development.
 Though I spent a few years in independent video and film production, I returned to technical endeavors as a consultant, earning my professional writing bones as a pencil-for-hire technical and training writer for Fortune 50 companies.
-Over the years, I’d taken some of the game concepts from my cable television experience to design my own only strategy, multi-player game and learned enough to begin developing it, and while a critical success, I was unable to turn it into a commercial one and returned to technical consulting until I was able to turn my attention to full time creative writing.
-I married a girl I originally met when she was in a software training class I taught and we now live in Southern California quietly marinating in the sun.
+Over the years, I’d taken some of the game concepts from my cable television experience to design my own role-playing strategy multi-player game and learned enough to begin developing it while working for Hallmark’s Odyssey Channel.
+While a critical success, I was unable to turn it into a commercial one and returned to technical consulting until I was able to take on full-time creative writing.
+I married a girl I originally met when she was in a software training class I taught, and we now live in Southern California, quietly marinating in the sun.
 She is my muse.

 What inspired you to become an author?

 Many things, but first and foremost, reading.
 No matter what else I was doing in life from the earliest age that I could hold a book, I was always reading.
 I make a distinction between being a writer and being an author.
-I found I could accomplish a lot writing, and it was what helped me in my role as CEO of a cable television company, and then full-time, when I turned to technical writing as a consultant.
-Designing my own game, Imperial Wars, required tons of technical writing.
+I found I could accomplish a lot with writing, and it was what helped me in my role as CEO of a cable television company and then when I turned to full-time freelance technical writing.
+Designing my own game, Imperial Wars required tons of technical writing.
 I did make two or three real attempts to become an author, one of them while I was still playing the band that’s featured in Things We Lost in the Night.
-But I recognized early on that while I learned a lot about organizing material I was going to write, and the reality of deadlines that were very useful, there is an entirely different skill set necessary to write creative fiction; to become an author.
-I always believed there would come a time when I could throw my full attention into it and learn those skills.
+But I recognized early on that while I learned a lot about organizing the material I was going to write and the reality of deadlines that were very useful, there is an entirely different skill set necessary to write creative fiction: to become an author.
+But I have always believed there would come a time when I could give my full attention to learning those skills.
 I hadn’t really realized how much time it was actually going to take me until I took on this project.

 What author influenced you the most?

 In a general sense, far too many to mention.
 In the specific sense of my current book, there were ones who helped me understand memoir as a genre.
 It’s a form of creative non-fiction, bounded by the author’s memory.
 While it is based in truth, it is the author’s truth.
-I learned that I would need to use the tools of a novelist to reflect the memories that I’d shared with my band brothers, and to bring out the compelling story throughline as I experienced it, so it would be intelligible to readers.
-At first, I didn’t even know I was writing memoir at all.
-I thought I was just telling about the amazing adventures of a band in a crucial time of social change our country’s history.
-But I came to understand that no matter how interesting I thought our adventures were, there were probably few readers who would understand unless they could see the story through my eyes.
+I learned that I would need to use the tools of a novelist to reflect the memories that I’d shared with my band brothers and to bring out the compelling story throughline as I experienced it so it would be intelligible to readers.
+At first, I didn’t even know I was writing a memoir.
+I thought I was just relating some of the amazing adventures of a band in a crucial time of social change in our country’s history.
+But I came to understand that no matter how interesting I thought our adventures were, there were probably few readers who would understand them unless they could feel my emotions and see the story through my eyes.
 I needed models for how to do that.
 I believe that three authors showed me the way for different reasons, so I hope I can be pardoned for picking more than one.

 2. Kaui Hart Hemmings – The Descendants.
 Most people probably remember the movie starring George Clooney, but it was an amazing and wonderful book first.
-And, it’s fiction.
+And it’s fiction.
 However, after reading a lot of memoir, I realized that fiction, written as memoir, is a great teacher as well.
-This writer’s sharp insightful looks at human interaction, makes me catch my breath.
-Her description of a man caught in a web of emotions while his wife is in a life-threatening coma, finding that she’s been unfaithful, dealing with his per-adolescent and teenage daughters with their own emotional responses, and his ongoing important professional responsibilities would have just been sad in the hands of a less skilled writer.
-Instead, she finds the lightness and humor, and life-in-death of this story.
-As a part of my book deals with its own crisis and personal loss, I hope to somehow emulate her magical touch.
-But it’s probably a bar beyond my reach.
+This writer’s sharp insightful looks at human interaction made me catch my breath.
+Her description of a man caught in a web of emotions while his wife is in a life-threatening coma, finding that she’s been unfaithful, dealing with his pre-adolescent and teenage daughters with their own emotional responses, and his ongoing important professional responsibilities would have just been sad in the hands of a less skilled writer.
+Instead, she finds the lightness and humor in the life-in-death center of this story.
+As a part of my book deals with my own crisis and personal loss, I hope to somehow emulate her magical touch.
+But it’s probably beyond my reach.

-Do you have a favourite author?
+Do you have a favorite author?
 (Or name a few)

 I would like to consider the three authors mentioned above as joining my favorite authors even though I’ve discovered them in the course of my own work, and I would add Mary Karr, who wrote Liar’s Club to the list.
 However, I have authors dating back to my science-fiction years who I’ve always loved and influenced me in earlier projects, including Isaac Asimov and his Foundation Trilogy, James Blish’s Cities in Flight novels, Alfred Bester, the author of my favorite science fiction book, The Stars My Destination, Gregory Benford and the Galactic Center novels, and Neal Stephenson’s Snow Crash.
 Although, in mystery, I love to read Michael Connelly and Robert Crais, I love Dennis Lehane’s early novels and feel the impact of his style the most.